 You can configure and get information about your iPhone's battery by doing the following:

-- 1) Open the Settings app and tap Battery. - 2 To manually activate Low Power Mode, set its switch to on (green); to leave it in automatic mode, skip to step 5. - 3 Tap Continue; you have to do this only the first time you manually set Low Power Mode or after you reset your iPhone's warnings.
-The iPhone goes into Low Power Mode indicated by the yellow battery icon. - 4) To return your phone to normal operation, set the Low Power Mode switch to off (white).
+- 1 Open the Settings app and tap Battery. - 2 To manually activate Low Power Mode, set its switch to on (green); to leave it in automatic mode, skip to step 4.